regsinaccon/simple_detector/README.md

 #do not have the ability to stop theattacks using mouse
 #users can type as fast as the typing speed limit since it uses the time interval when different  key was pressed

-by the way it has NO been tested it in the real situation ,but based on the theory i think it might works the test will be done in about a week

 if there is any thing to do to make it better ,please give the comments below